mkudija/mkudija.github.io/reading-notes/_md/2023-04-06-Life of Christ.md

 `(New York: Word on Fire Classics, 1958/2019), 612`

->*The Life of Christ* has been many yers in writing.
+>*The Life of Christ* has been many years in writing.
 But the deeper understanding of the unity of Christ and His Cross came when Christ kept the author very close to His Cross in dark and painful hours.
 Learning comes from books; penetration of a mystery from suffering (xx).

 >The human family has its trials; so He sanctified them by living in a family (252).